 More Information About Gaura

-Gaura lindheimeri burst onto the mainstream gardening scene in the early 1980s from its previous role as an obscure US native roadside perennial wildflower.
-Since then, breeders from around the world have realized its garden potential and have bred for and selected new garden-worthy varieties of Gaura lindheimeri.
+Gaura burst onto the mainstream gardening scene in the early 1980s from its previous role as an obscure US native roadside perennial wildflower.
+Since then, breeders from around the world have realized its garden potential and have bred for and selected new garden-worthy varieties of gaura.

-As you might have guessed, Gaura lindheimeri, as a Texas roadside perennial, loves heat, full sun, tolerates drought, and is not too picky about soil conditions.
+Gaura, or beeblossum as it is commonly called, loves heat, full sun, tolerates drought, and is not too picky about soil conditions.
 It is a tough, low maintenance plant which makes it perfect for rain gardens and rock gardens.
 Your gaura will perform best if the bed is deep with well-drained soil as the plant produces a long taproot.
 In the wild, gaura grows up to 6' tall, but garden varieties have been tamed into a much shorter perennial.
 Try planting gaura as a specimen plant, in a large mass planting, in a container, or combine it in a perennial border with agave, ornamental grass, or yucca.
-Gaura is a wonderful deer-resistant magnet for butterflies.
+Gaura is a wonderful deer-resistant butterfly attracting plant.
 Don't confuse the well-behaved garden perennial Gaura lindheimeri with its weedy, seedy, and speedy relatives like G. glabra, G. coccinea, and G. odorata.
-The gaura that we sell will not make a nuisance of iteself in your garden.
-When you are ready to buy gaura for your sunny perennial garden, check out our gaura for sale.
+The gaura that we sell will not make a nuisance of itself in your garden.